List of Big Time Rush characters: Miranda Cosgrove

-Miranda Cosgrove just like Snoop, she made her guest appearance in the episode of Big Time Christmas where They needed two celebrity duets and after they saw Miranda on the TV, found out she was in L.A. doing her Christmas show "Have Yourself a Miranda Little Christmas" and singing with Fabio, the boys had countless attempts to get in after saving their security guard from choking, he lets them in and soon enough, they kidnapped Fabio and accidentally took him to Miranda's dressing room.
-She finds the boys with Fabio and after that, Miranda's manager said to get the boys to jail but Miranda disagrees.
-In the end, the boys showed that they can sing; Miranda and Fabio agreed and in the end, they performed "All I Want For Christmas Is You".
-Miranda Cosgrove is not seen again after the performance where James flirts with her but is taken away.
-Miranda is known for her former roles as Megan from Drake & Josh and Carly Shay from the show iCarly.
-This is also the second time James Maslow and Miranda have worked together, James' first Television appearance was on 2008 at the show iCarly in the episode iSaw Him First where he played as Shane, Freddie's (Nathan Kress) hot friend.
+Miranda Cosgrove makes a guest appearance in the episode "Big Time Christmas".

 Elizabeth Gillies

-Heather Fox, portrayed by Elizabeth Gillies, made her guest appearance in Big Time Secret where she is a famous model who went to a camp with Carlos Garcia (Carlos Pena Jr.) and James Diamond (James Maslow).
-Carlos had a huge crush on Heather who also turned out to like him and tells James to give him a note that said she liked him but he does not because he is in love with her too.
+Heather Fox (portrayed by Elizabeth Gillies) appears in the episode "Big Time Secret".
+She is a famous model who went to a camp with Carlos and James Diamond.
+Carlos had a crush on Heather who also turned out to like him and tells James to give him a note that said she liked him but he does not because he is in love with her too.
 James told Carlos about this years later but now Carlos claims that James broke a friendship code and to fix it, James recreates the camp so that Heather and Carlos can re-live their old camp days.
 Heather, instead of falling for Carlos, fell in love with James and tells Carlos to give him a note that said she liked him.
 Carlos decides to give it to James but, James declined and said that their friendship is more important.
-Her role in this episode where she is very nice and sweet is very different from her former main role in Victorious where she is known as Jade West who is much more cold-hearted, unkind and careless and also has an obnoxious personality.